diffblue/cbmc/doc/cprover-manual/cbmc-assertions.md

 modular verification.

-Future CPROVER releases will support explicit quantifiers with a syntax that resembles Spec\#:
+CPROVER also supports explicit quantifiers with a syntax that resembles Spec\#:

 ```C